-The proposed development will result in the removal of 0.03 ha of planted native/exotic vegetation (not consistent with plant communities within the locality), and 0.13 ha of exotic grassland (managed).
-No native vegetation (that is consistent with plant communities within the locality) is proposed to be removed.
+The proposed development will result in the clearing of 0.02 ha of low condition native vegetation (PCT 849 - Grey Box - Forest Red Gum grassy woodland on flats of the Cumberland Plain, Sydney Basin Bioregion [Low Condition]).
+Further impacts include the removal of 0.03 ha of planted native/exotic vegetation (not consistent with plant communities within the locality), and 0.13 ha of exotic grassland (managed).
+As such, a total of 0.02 ha of native vegetation will be impacted as part of this proposed development.
 Whilst entry into the BOS is triggered by the proposed development's status as a SSD, Section 2.2 of the BAM (DPIE 2020a) details three (3) streamlined assessment modules intended to align assessment requirements in relation to the level of biodiversity risk, enabling the preparation of a reduced assessment scope in accordance with the BAM.